Ogaden War: Somali invasion (July–August 1977)

-Following the relatively easy capture of Delo, Elekere, and Filtu by August 8, the Somalis seemed to be strategically positioned to attain their objective of liberating the Ogaden by December.
+Following the relatively easy capture of Delo, Elekere, and Filtu by August 8, the Somalis seemed to be strategically positioned to attain their objective of capturing the Ogaden by December.
 Dire Dawa, an important industrial city of 70,000 inhabitants, was now in their sights.
 On August 17, the Somalis launched an assault against Dire Dawa.
 The Somalis advanced on the city with 2 motorized brigades, 1 tank battalion and 1 BM-13 battery.
 Facing these were the Ethiopian 2nd Division, the 201st battalion, the 781st battalion, the 4th Mechanized Company, and a tank platoon with two tanks.
 On August 17 the Somalis advanced from Harewa to the northeastern part of the city at night.
 Despite losing three tanks to landmines en route, they launched a ground assault the following day.
 The 781st battalion held out in Shinile for several hours before being forced to retreat to the city.
 As the Somalis closed in on the city they began shelling it with artillery.
 A Somali tank battalion managed to push through and temporarily made the country's second major airport non-operational; the air traffic control and as many as 9 aircraft on the ground were destroyed.
 For the next 20 hours, the Ethiopians and the Somalis engaged in a fierce battle until the Ethiopian air force began to relentlessly pound the enemy, destroying 16 T-55s.
 The Somalis had exhausted their strength were forced to retreat, leaving behind a trail of abandoned equipment, including tanks, armored cars, artillery pieces, as well as hundreds of assault rifles and machine guns.

 The Soviet Union, finding itself allied to both sides of the war, attempted to mediate a ceasefire.
 While the Ethiopians was fighting hard to stop the Somali advances, Mengistu Haile Mariam kept on pressing the Soviets to deliver arms to Ethiopia.
 The Soviets responded in the affirmative: they supplied Ethiopia with substantial weapons such artillery and tanks in early September 1977.
 Two weeks later, the Derg received other good news: the termination of Soviet arms delivery to Somalia.
 The Soviets were thus committed to helping Ethiopia.
 Beginning at the final week of September, the Soviets supplied Ethiopia with T-55 tanks, rocket launchers, and MiG-21 fighter planes, a Soviet military airlift with advisors for Ethiopia took place (second in magnitude only to the colossal October 1973 resupplying of Syrian forces during the Yom Kippur War), alongside 15,000 Cuban combat troops in a military role.
 South Yemen sent in late September two armored battalions to Ethiopia.
 On November 13 Somalia ordered all Soviet advisers to leave the country within seven days, ended Soviet use of its strategic naval facilities and also broke diplomatic relations with Cuba.
 Soviet advisors fulfilled a number of roles for the Ethiopians from this point forward.
 While the majority included training and headquarters operations, some flew combat mission in MiGs and helicopters.